etched-ai/openchat/README.md

 ## Repo Structure
 This is a [turborepo](https://turbo.build/repo/docs) managed monorepo.
 Read up on it if you have never heard of it before.

-There are two main components: `app/` and `infra/`.
+There are two main components: `apps/` and `infra/`.

-`app/` is the application built with Tanstack start.
+`apps/` is the application built with electron-vite.

 `infra/` is for any infrastructure, like the local supabase setup.

 ## Development
 First set up your `.env` files.
-You will need them in `app/.env` and `infra/.env`.
+You will need them in `apps/desktop/.env` and `infra/.env`.
 Follow the `.env.sample` files in each of them.

 For Google OAuth, follow [these steps](https://supabase.com/docs/guides/auth/social-login/auth-google) to create a Google OAuth client.
 Then, for local development go to the Credentials page and edit your OAuth client.
 Add `http://localhost:54321/auth/v1/callback` to the Authorized redirect URIs.